DewminaUdayashan/flutter_auto_localizations/README.md

 ### 📌 This setup ensures

-•  "Flutter",  "Dart", and  "Google"  will  **never**  be translated.
+- "Flutter",  "Dart", and  "Running Man"  will  **never**  be translated.
-• "exclusive" and "deal" will be **ignored only in specialCase**.
+- "exclusive" and "deal" will be **ignored only in specialCase**.
-• productDescription  **will translate everything**, even globally igno
+- productDescription  **will translate everything**, not considering `global-ignore-phrases`.
+- `cartItems` will not be translated.
+- `cartEmptyState` will be translated, however it will not consider cached translations.

 ## 💡 Contributing